subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 The solution lies at the intersection of the curves $z_1 = {yT\over{2dJ}}$ and
 $z_2 = \tanh(y + B\beta)$, and is plotted in the above figure.
 The $\tanh$ function has now shifted to the left if $B>0$, and as a result there is only one solution $m' > 0$ to the equation, i.e., in the presence of the external magnetic field the other two solutions go away (except for the case when $\beta=0$).
-This means that if we were to start with the system in which $T < T_c$ with $B=0$, then we saw earlier there are three possible values for $m$, i.e. $m = 0$ or $m=m'$ or $m=-m'$.
+This means that if we were to initialize the system at $T < T_c$ with $B=0$, then we saw earlier there are three possible values for $m$, i.e. $m = 0$ or $m=m'$ or $m=-m'$.
-However if we switch  on even a tiny amount of external magnetic field $B$, then it instantaneously causes the system to shift to $m=m'$ since the other two solutions are no langer allowed due to the shift of the $\tanh$ curve to the left.
+However if we switch  on even a tiny amount of external magnetic field $B$, then it instantaneously causes the system to shift to $m=m'$ since the other two solutions are no longer allowed due to the shift of the $\tanh$ curve to the left.
 This is a phase change, and happens in ferromagnetic materials.
 Unlike for paramagnetic materials, the system stays in the magnetized state even after the external field is switched off.
 If the external field were pointing in the opposite direction, then it would have caused the system to flip to $m=-m'$.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat10.png)